Nuggets eliminate Trail Blazers in Game 6 with 126-115 win - WTMJ

 Damian Lillard finished with 28 points and 13 assists for the sixth-seeded Blazers.
 They led by 14 points in the third quarter but couldn’t stave off elimination.

 Monte Morris hit a buzzer-beating 3-pointer to close Denver to 101-98 heading into the last period.
-Jokic hit a 3-pointer to put Denver ahead 108-106 and Denver stretched it to 117-108 on Austin Rivers’ 3 with 3:52 left.
+Jokic hit a 3-pointer to put Denver ahead 108-106 and the Nuggets stretched it to 117-108 on Austin Rivers’ 3 with 3:52 left.

-Portland tired to catch up, getting to 121-115 on CJ McCollum’s layup, but Aaron Gordon hit a 3-pointer that all but sealed it for Denver with less than a minute to go.
+Portland tried to catch up, pulling to 121-115 on CJ McCollum’s layup, but Aaron Gordon hit a corner 3-pointer that all but sealed it for Denver with less than a minute to go.

+“I think the key was when they were going on runs and we weren’t playing our best every huddle was positive, staying engaged, demanding guys to be better, but staying together,” Denver coach Michael Malone said.
+“I think we’ve shown as a group that every time we hit adversity, most times, we never run from it.
+We buckle down, we embrace it, we find a way.”

 The Nuggets took a 3-2 lead in the series with a 147-140 double overtime victory in Denver on Tuesday night.
 It spoiled Lillard’s epic playoff performance: He had 55 points, including 12 3-pointers, and 10 assists.
 It was the most 3-pointers ever in a playoff game.